Trump signs executive orders targeting ICC and ‘anti-Christian bias’

 (CNN) — President Donald Trump signed a pair of executive orders Thursday, one targeting the International Criminal Court and a second on “anti-Christian bias.”

+The Hague-based court condemned Trump’s executive order, which it said seeks “to impose sanctions on its officials and harm its independence and impartial judicial work.”

+“The Court stands firmly by its personnel and pledges to continue providing justice and hope to millions of innocent victims of atrocities across the world, in all Situations before it,” the ICC said in a statement Friday.

-The ICC warrants, which were condemned at the time by then-President Joe Biden, sought the arrests of Netanyahu and Gallant on charges of war crimes and crimes against humanity for Israel’s military actions in Gaza following Hamas’ October 7, 2023, attack.
+The ICC warrants, condemned by then-President Joe Biden after they were issued last year, sought the arrests of Netanyahu and Gallant on charges of war crimes and crimes against humanity for Israel’s military actions in Gaza following Hamas’ October 7, 2023, attack.
 The ICC simultaneously sought the arrests of top Hamas leaders, including Yahya Sinwar, who was later killed.

 The ICC’s targeting of Netanyahu also sparked backlash from Republicans and Democrats in Congress.
 Last month, the GOP-controlled House passed a bill sanctioning the ICC, but Senate Democrats blocked its passage.